jacknoutch/north_hillard_latin_vocabulary/special_vocabularies.md

 - surprise, opprimo.
 - in front, a fronte.
 - waggon, plaustrum.
-- artillery, tormenta, n1. pl .; ballistae.
+- artillery, tormenta, n. pl.; ballistae.

 ## Exercise 168.

-- Verbs and phrases to be followed by
+*Verbs and phrases to be followed by quin.*
-- quin.
--
 - non dubito quin.
 - non est dubium quin.
 - quis dubitat quin ? (virtual neg.).
-- fieri non potest quin, it is im-
-- possible that ... not.
+- fieri non potest quin, it is impossible that ... not.
-- facere non possum quin, I cannot
+- facere non possum quin, I cannot help ....
-- help ....
-- minimum abest quin, be within a
-- very little of (always impersonal).
+- minimum abest quin, be within a very little of (always impersonal).
-- nihil praetermitto quin, leave no-
+- nihil praetermitto quin, leave nothing undone to.
-- thing undone to.
-- nemo est quin sciat, there is nobody
-- who does not know; everybody
-- knows ; all the world knows.
+- nemo est quin sciat, there is nobody who does not know; everybody knows ; all the world knows.
--

 - do wrong, pecco, I.
-- be on one's side, faveo, dat .; ab
+- be on one's side, faveo, dat.; ab aliquo stare.
-- aliquo stare.
 - keep word, fidem praesto.

 ## Exercise 169.

-- birth, race, genus, -eris, ".
+- birth, race, genus, -eris, n.
-- scorn, contemno, -ere, -tempsi,
+- scorn, contemno, -ere, -tempsi, -temptum.
-- -temptum.
 - by force of arms, vi et armis.
 - multitude, plebs, plebis, f.

 ## Exercise 170.

-- Verbs of hindering and preventing,
-- which may be followed by quo-
-- minus, and when neg. by quin
+*Verbs of hindering and preventing, which may be followed by quominus, and when neg. by quin*
-- hinder, impedio, acc., obsto, dal.
+- hinder, impedio, acc., obsto, dat.
-- prevent, prohibeo (which prefers
+- prevent, prohibeo (which prefers Inf.).
-- Inf.).
 - deter, deterreo.
-- refuse, recuso, I. (also with Inf.
-- in Neg. sentences).
+- refuse, recuso, I. (also with Inf. in Neg. sentences).
-- it was due to you that ... not, per te
+- it was due to you that ... not, per te stetit quominus.
-- stetit quominus.
--

 - Alps, Alpes, pl.
 - weigh anchor, ancoras tollo.